 Sure, in the heart of the summer it can be nearly impossible to prevent your lawn from drying up, but watering it is the biggest factor in keeping your grass green.

 Part of this is also not cutting too much at once.
-You want to mow about 1/2" at a time.
+You want to mow about 1/3 of the height of your grass at a time.
 Like a farmer rotating crops, you should mow horizontally one time and vertically the next.
 This will cause the grass to grow straighter.

 Make sure you never mow when your grass is wet.
 It doesn't matter if it's wet from rain or dew, the grass will mat and leave clumps on your yard.
 Those clumps can then smother the grass beneath them, leaving unsightly dead spots.

 If you need help choosing a new mower, read our Lawn Mower Buyer's Guide.

 One thing that really separates the veterans from the rookies is edging and trimming.
 This is what will give your yard the professionally-manicured look people pay so much for.

 Mowers can only get in so close around objects like trees, fences, flower beds, etc. To finish the job, use a string trimmer around the base of trees and fences.

 Edging around flower beds and gardens markedly improves the aesthetic appeal of your yard.
 You can do it rather easily with a gas-powered edger, or you can go old-school and just use a shovel.